-The process control program for the closure welds produced by the TAD canister closure system is controlled as a special process by the Quality Assurance Program.
+The process control program for the closure welds produced by the TAD canister closure system is controlled as a special process by the Quality Assurance Program described in Section 5.1.

 The TAD canister closure system, including the TAD canister welding machine, is located in the TAD canister closure station shielded area on the south side of the cask preparation area (Room 1016) as shown in Figures 1.2.5-2 and 1.2.5-3.